musyoka101/sliver-tui/go/README.md

 - Sparklines will populate as data is collected over time
 - Each sample is taken every 10 minutes

+**Alert Panel Not Visible:**
+- Alerts only appear when events occur (agent connections, tasks, etc.)
+- Test by connecting a new agent or running beacon tasks
+- Check terminal width is at least 120 columns
+- Alert panel appears bottom-right corner automatically

+**Alerts Truncated or Overlapping:**
+- Ensure terminal width is 120+ columns (130+ recommended)
+- Alert panel is 72 chars wide and needs adequate space
+- Use full-screen terminal for best experience

 ## Performance Comparison

 | Metric | Python | Go + Bubble Tea |